IPNEWPAY/doc-acq/docs/pct/sessions/introduction.md

 # Audit Logging

-Every time a SSH connection is made to ShellHub a session is created and stored on the server for audit purposes[^1].
+Every time a SSH connection is made to Newpay Docs a session is created and stored on the server for audit purposes[^1].

 Following information is stored on the server: